 - Patience is the key here, alternate your plunging strokes too.

 - Make sure that there is enough water in the toilet bowl to ease the plunging.

-More tips on how to unclog a toilet
+More tips on how to clear a clog

 - If you toilets is prone to always get clogged, you have to discover the cause and prevent it from happening again.
 Major causes may include: too much toilet paper, tampons, toys, cotton swabs, and baby wipes.